- Verdict: KOS is a bit below average when compared to other vegan protein powders. However, it is one of the better organic powders.

 So it’s definitely affordable when compared to other vegan protein powders, even being organic, which I think is a positive aspect of this product.

-Taste is probably the most important aspect of a protein shake.
+Taste is the most important aspect of a protein shake for most people.

 That’s why I have 2 scores that measure different aspects of taste.